1Password/scim-examples/beta/do-app-platform-op-cli/README.md

 - For standard deployments, App Platform will host your SCIM bridge for a predictable cost of $10 USD/month (at the time of last review).
 - You do not need to manage a DNS record.
 DigitalOcean automatically provides a unique URL for your SCIM bridge.
+- App Platform automatically handles TLS certificate management on your behalf to ensure a secure connection from your identity provider.
 - You will deploy 1Password SCIM bridge directly to DigitalOcean from your local terminal.
 There is no requirement to clone this repository for this deployment.

 ## Prerequisites